We discovered and know without a shadow of a doubt that Abraham was justified (saved) by grace through faith.

 How is God testing me to prove my faith?

-What sacrifice is God asking me to make to prove my faith?
+What sacrifice (act of love and obedience) is God asking me to make to prove my faith?

 Do I argue with God, or do I obey immediately?